SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.3.md

 When you added a feed component to a dashboard (e.g. a dropdown feed) and gave it a title, in the Feeds section of the edit pane’s Data tab, the feed would incorrectly have the name you gave to the component instead of the actual name of the feed.

-#### DataMiner Cube - Alarm Console: Alarms in alarm tab of type “Active alarms linked to cards” would be filtered incorrectly when opening an EPM card \[ID_28780\]
+#### DataMiner Cube - Alarm Console: Alarms in alarm tab of type 'Active alarms linked to cards' would be filtered incorrectly when opening an EPM card \[ID_28780\]

 When, in your Alarm Console, you had an alarm tab of type “Active alarms linked to cards”, in some cases, when you opened an EPM card, the alarms in that alarm tab would not be filtered correctly.
 Also, the name of the alarm tab would not be displayed correctly.